Jimi Hendrix Amp Settings & Guitar Tone

 Get Jimi Hendrix's Tone on Your Gear

-Adapt Jimi Hendrix's amp settings to your specific guitar, amp, and pedals.
+Get Jimi Hendrix's amp settings dialed in for your specific guitar, amp, and pedals.